G3F4/javascript-basics-workshop/README.md

     - after `if` statement append `viewContent` to game content
 10. Check browser to see that input wont change value - everything else should work as previously

-## Restoring input focus and cursor position - browser event loop
+## Restoring input focus and cursor position

+- how browser paints
+- what is focus
 - delaying tasks

 1. Inside `welcomeView`, after creating input element add call to `setTimeout` global function